capnproto/capnproto/doc/index.md

 **_Won't fixed-width integers, unset optional fields, and padding waste space on the wire?_**

 Yes.
 However, since all these extra bytes are zeros, when bandwidth matters, we can apply an extremely fast compression scheme to remove them.
-Cap'n Proto calls this "packing"; the message, it achieves similar (better, even) message sizes to protobuf encoding, and it's still faster.
+Cap'n Proto calls this "packing" the message;
+it achieves similar (better, even) message sizes to protobuf encoding, and it's still faster.

 When bandwidth really matters, you should apply general-purpose compression, like